 Part of the structural cost lies in the foundation.
 A foundation is the important first step to any home build, so its size and the amount of cement needed to make a strong foundation impact the cost.
-This price increases further if you choose you want a cellar or finished basement and opt for higher end materials.
+This price increases further if you want a cellar or finished basement and opt for higher-end materials.
 Any need to level, excavate, or otherwise prep the site before pouring the foundation also raises prices.

 Consider the types of windows and doors you wish to install.
 Generally, the more features or design elements included, the higher the cost.
 Energy-efficient windows and doors tend to cost more but may save you more money in the long run.